gapacurar/AIFacade/docs/analysis_and_design_document.md

 - `User` with attributes `id`, `username`, `password_hash`.
 - `Chat` with attributes `id`, `user_id`, `prompt`, `response`, `timestamp`.
 - `AuthService`, `ChatService`, and `ApiClient` classes for business logic.

-**TO DO** All attributes of a class must be private for security reasons.
-In the class diagram, still exist public variables (marked with + and not -)

 5.2 **Package/Module Structure**